 - Deal flow pipeline of qualified opportunities through our outstanding relationships with the top multifamily brokers in our target markets as well as our extensive network of property owners;

 - Competitive pricing for well-located multifamily properties below replacement costs to replicate the assets;

 - Significant barriers to entry for new multifamily rental housing:

 - Scarcity of available property and land for new development;

 - Expense of underlying land makes development cost prohibitive;

 - Rigorous and costly entitlement process.

-- Unique knowledge and access to California and Western US multifamily markets:
+- Unique knowledge and access to California and other Western U.S. multifamily markets:

 - Some of the nation’s most favorable multifamily markets;

 - Opportunities for repositioning, renovation, modernization,